-Last year, while reporting a feature article on Naomi Duguid and Jeffrey Alford's first cooking class in northern Thailand, we were introduced to the pickle of our dreams.
+Last year, while reporting a story on a cooking class in northern Thailand led by Naomi Duguid and her partner Jeffrey Alford, we were introduced to the pickle of our dreams.
 Made with mustard -- our favorite leafy green -- and dried chilies, turmeric, and rice wine and fermented with glutinous rice, it's crunchy and sharp and possesses the funky pungency more often found in Asian pickles than those made in the West.

 In Thai the pickle is called pakkat dong.
 Dong (pronounced 'dawng') is a general term for anything pickled or fermented.
 Pakkat most often refers to the choy sum-ish yellow-flowering mustard that is a main ingredient of northern Thai jaw pakkat, a delicious sour pork and vegetable soup.
 Yellow-flowering pakkat leaves are also served as part of the array of fresh herbs and vegetables that accompany every northern Thai meal.